arcaptcha-internship-2024/Amir-arcaptcha-intership-2024/notes/JavaScript Array Methods/README.md

 //[0, 1, 2, 3,  4, 5, 7, 8, 9, 10, 10]
 ```

+___

 #### Array.prototype.entries()

-This method will return an array iterator object that contains the key/value pairs for each index in the array.
+The `entries()` method will return an array iterator object that contains the key/value pairs for each index in the array.

 ```javascript
 const numbers = ["john", "jimmy", "mark"];